Esteban Masson

-Esteban Masson (born 18 September 2004) is a Canadian-French racing driver who is the 2021 French F4 champion and currently drives in the Formula Regional European Championship with FA Racing.
+Esteban Alexandre Heinrich Masson (born 18 September 2004) is a Canadian-French racing driver who is currently competes in the Super Formula Lights with TOM'S, as well as in the European Le Mans Series with VDS Panis Racing.
+He is the 2021 French F4 and the 2023 Eurocup-3 champion.

-Career
+He previously competed in the FIA World Endurance Championship for Akkodis ASP Team in the Lexus RC F GT3 alongside José María López and Takeshi Kimura.
+He is part of the TGR Driver Challenge Program.

+Early career

 Karting

 Having been born in Canada, Masson discovered karting at the age of three.
 He started winning titles after moving to France, with regional and national championships in the categories mini-kart, Minimes and Cadets.
 In 2018 Masson took the National Series Karting title and followed it up the following year by winning the French Junior Championship.
 Masson continued karting in 2020, finishing fifth in the IAME Euro Series.

 Formula 4

 2019

 Masson made his single-seater debut in the final round of the 2019 French F4 Championship.
 He finished all three races at the Paul Ricard Circuit outside of the top ten, with a best result of eleventh in race 3.

 2020

-The following year Masson again raced solely in the last round of French F4 at Le Castellet.
+The following year, Masson again raced solely in the last round of French F4 at Le Castellet.
 This time his results would improve, as he ended two races in points-paying positions.
 However, due to his status as a guest driver, Masson didn't receive any championship points.